AeroPress Instructions: Make Amazing Filter Coffee in 9 Simple Steps

 At a Glance

-The process we’re exploring today is known as the standard Aeropress brewing method.
+The process we’re exploring today is known as the standard AeroPress brewing method.
 There’s another AeroPress brewing technique called the ‘inverted method’ which we talk about in this article.
-You can also use it to make espresso and AeroPress cold brew coffee, but the standard method is meant for straight up hot black filter coffee.
+You can also use it to make espresso and AeroPress cold brew coffee or watch Steven from Home Grounds use it as a no-bypass coffee brewer in the video below.
+But the standard method is meant for straight up hot black filter coffee.

 Before we delve into the nitty-gritty of this technique, here’s a brief summary to help you follow our step-by-step instructions: